in4lio/yupp/doc/README.md

     ($set if \cond.\then:[].\else:[].($then ? cond | else))

+Defaults are evaluated once when the lambda is defined.
+A later caller does not change the regular names used by a default.

 A named argument – `($<function> \<atom> <argument>)`:

     ($if { four != 4 } \else OK)